snehamathur01/Azure-Data-Pipeline/README.md

     ![image](https://github.com/snehamathur01/Azure-Data-Pipeline/assets/51332122/3bb7e3f0-8191-40e3-877d-ec7048c0fc71)

-Repeat the same for Coaches.csv, EntriesGender.csv, Medals.csv, Teams.csv
+Repeated the same for Coaches.csv, EntriesGender.csv, Medals.csv, Teams.csv
 ![image](https://github.com/snehamathur01/Azure-Data-Pipeline/assets/51332122/d5ae715c-008a-43aa-ab83-cbe64bab2e76)
 ![image](https://github.com/snehamathur01/Azure-Data-Pipeline/assets/51332122/a915b28e-8229-4424-9ae8-3dfe31aabb27)

 Now we have all the 5 files in the Raw Folder of our container,
 ![image](https://github.com/snehamathur01/Azure-Data-Pipeline/assets/51332122/9e018a42-8a5d-4bab-b070-6ef4c83a0192)

+4. Then I created a databricks workspace and wrote transformation logic for the all 5 files.
+(The databricks notebook has been uploaded)

+5. From the cleaned file I created a dashboard to extract valuable insights from the Olympics data